joshperron/Facebook-Events-List-Widget/readme.md

 3) And an Authtoken

 This is now Open Source and I am not providing any support whatsoever.
 Feel free to modify and redistribute as you wish!

+I'm not able to easily help with future improvements to this code as I haven't used it in a few years.